Masep: A collaborative documentation with a special focus on language & music and language & children

 Thus far, the archived material include:

-1. Approximately 43 hours of video recordings, featuring Masep language in diverse contexts.
-This includes approximately 1.5 hours dedicated to musical performances and songs, alongside folk tales, narratives of origin myths, and procedural texts.
+- Approximately 122h of video recordings, featuring Masep language in diverse contexts.
+This includes approximately 2h 30min dedicated to musical performances and songs, alongside 55h of folk tales, narratives of origin myths, and procedural texts.
 Additionally, there are interviews conducted in Indonesian, shedding light on various cultural topics.

-Considering the continuous nature of the project, we anticipate the inclusion of additional data in the years to come, coupled with the improvement of existing records through further transcriptions.
+Considering the continuous nature of the project, we anticipate the inclusion of additional data in the years to come, coupled with the improvement of existing records through more and improved transcriptions.

 Isi koleksi